Keynote Speaker Category: Change, Climate Change, Disruption, Environment, Future Trends, Sustainability,

 Partnership with Brewdog

 His 2019 book, There Is No Planet B: A Handbook for the Make or Break Years is a practical and holistic tour of the 21st century’s biggest challenges, laced throughout with practical guidance for individuals, businesses and politicians.
-An updated version of this book is being published by Cambridge University Press in Spring 2021.
+An updated version of this book was published in Spring 2021.

 About his first book, How Bad Are Bananas?
 The Carbon Footprint of Everything Bill Bryson wrote “I can’t think of the last time I read a book that was more fascinating, and useful and enjoyable all at the same time”.
 A fully updated version of this book was published in Summer 2020.

 His book, The Burning Question , co-written with Duncan Clark, explores the big picture on climate change and the underlying global dynamics, asking what mix of politics, economics, psychology and technology are really required to deal with the problem.
 Al Gore described it as “Fascinating, important and highly recommended”.

 Mike has a degree in Physics from Oxford University, a PGCE in Outdoor Education and Physics from Bangor, and an MSc in Organisational Development and Consulting from Sheffield Hallam University.

 “Fascinating, insightful, important and entertaining.
 We need books and thinkers like this to inspire people to act now, not only to motivate a debate.
 This book is full of useful insights and advice on how you and I can make a difference, every day.
 Climate change is no longer a distant threat, but a visible reality.
 With a deep and wide-ranging analysis this book sparks the activist in all of us.”
 Jesper Brodin, CEO and President, INGKA Group (IKEA).